andersonku/thinking-with-paper/why-paper/README.md

 ## 4. Creates intention and intention will do magic for you

-**Writing keeps us focused.** How many time have we lost our train of thought through tangent of tangent of tangent?
-Writing thing down can keep us focused.
+**Writing keeps us focused.** How many time have we lost our train of thought?
+It could be so easy to drift from the goals of next year, to what to have for dinner, to the argument with colleague.
+Thoughts are so intangible, it can be lost easily.
+With enough practice and right technique, writing thing down can keep us focused.
 Life is full of interrupts outside our control (especially true with kids).
 Written words are easier to come back to then lost thoughts.
 More importantly, writing things down creates 'intention' in our mind.
 Intention calls upon our subconscious mind to find ideas from other seemingly irrelevant parts of our memory.
 Thinking can be hard at times if our subconscious mind was thinking about different things (like what to have for dinner).
 Intention turns our greatest enemy into our best helper.

 ![Intention](http://www.thebluediamondgallery.com/handwriting/images/statement-of-intention.jpg)

 ## 5. Remembers it when we cannot

-**We revert back to autopilot because we forget.** How devastating is it to forget the great idea you just had (and spend minutes trying to recollect it and failed)?
-Paradoxically our mind can be very creative when we are sleep deprived (or in some other mentally/physically challenging conditions) but sleep deprivation (and similar hardships) severely disrupts our ability to commit thoughts into long term memory.
+**We revert back to autopilot because we forget.** How devastating is it to forget the great idea you just had and spend minutes trying to recollect it and failed?
+Paradoxically our mind can be very creative when we are sleep deprived or in some other mentally/physically challenging conditions but sleep deprivation and similar hardships severely disrupts our ability to commit thoughts into long term memory.
 Having thoughts written down can make or break the game.
 Ideas could still evaporate before you are able to pen it.
 Written words can recreate the mental condition for the forgotten idea more likely to emerge again.